sanat-k1/V3/readme.md

 # Install dependencies (only the first time)
 npm install

-# Run the local server at localhost:8080
+# Run the local server at localhost:3000
-npm run dev

-# Build for production in the dist/ directory
-npm run build
+npm run back

 ```